hunterfromvenus/Liantichess/static/docs/faq.md

 <details><summary>Would logging in with my Lichess account compromise my account/password?</summary>

 No!
-That is done via OAuth and your password isn't revealed to LiAntichess, just like how you can log in to third-party websites with your Google or Facebook accounts.</details>
+That is done via OAuth and your password isn't revealed to peonelectrico, just like how you can log in to third-party websites with your Google or Facebook accounts.</details>

 <details><summary>What's the best way to contact the developers?</summary>

 You can try the lobby chat, although the developers might not be on to answer.
-More reliably, we use [Discord](https://discord.gg/S3JmrXtsF2).</details>
+More reliably, we use [Discord](https://discord.gg).</details>